-In case of dairy sample households, relatively more number of households (45,0%, 24,0 % and 24,0%) had high school education in the case of urban, transition and rural of north transect, respectively.
-In south transect 55,0 per cent, 24,0 per cent and 38,0 per cent% were studied up to high school level in urban, transition and rural layers, respectively, followed by other class of education.
+In case of dairy sample households, relatively more number of households (45.0, 24.0 and 24.0%) had high school education in the case of urban, transition and rural of north transect, respectively.
+In south transect 55.0, 24.0 and 38.0% were studied up to high school level in urban, transition and rural layers, respectively, followed by other class of education.
 However, still about twenty per cent of households in the south transact in all the three layers were illiterates.
-Whereas, in the case of non-dairy sample households, relatively higher proportion of the households possessed primary education (40%), high school education (25,0%) and high school (40,0%) education in the case of urban, transition and rural layers, respectively in north transect, while in south transect the higher proportion of households had high school education in the all the three layers.
-Overall all education level in non-dairy sample households revealed higher proportion of them had the high school education (33,0%), followed by primary (22,0%), PUC (13,0%), graduate (12,0%), postgraduates and diploma, while 16 per cent were illiterates.
+Whereas, in the case of non-dairy sample households, relatively higher proportion of the households possessed primary education (40%), high school education (25.0%) and high school (40.0%) education in the case of urban, transition and rural layers, respectively in north transect, while in south transect the higher proportion of households had high school education in the all the three layers.
+Overall all education level in non-dairy sample households revealed higher proportion of them had the high school education (33.0%), followed by primary (22.0%), PUC (13.0%), graduate (12.0%), postgraduates and diploma, while 16 per cent were illiterates.

 The level of education moulds the farmer's response to adopt new technology in dairy farming and influence the decision making is about dairying.
 Enlightened farmers have a higher motivation to sell milk, to diversify farm business and to earn more income through a better management of inputs.
-These findings are in line with the results of the Udaykumar MS et al., in rural-urban interface of Bengaluru, where the percentage of literacy was more among non-dairy farmers who resides in urban than the rural and transition area.
+These findings are in line with the results of the Udaykumar et al., in rural-urban interface of Bengaluru, where the percentage of literacy was more among non-dairy farmers who resides in urban than the rural and transition area.